Start Here - a beginners guide to yoga

 Wear clothes you can move in.
 You do not need an entire outfit from Lululemon.
 Anything comfortable that isn't too tight is great.
 Check that your leggings do not turn see-through when you bend over/the waistband on your shorts doesn't expose a builders bum in a forward fold and you are good to go.
 The realisation that either of these things happening mid class kind of messes with any zen.

 Ask your yogi friends to recommend a teacher.
 In my opinion teachers are as much about personality as anything else, locality, studio space etc. Some people we gel with, others we are happy to never see again.
-Maybe try a few teachers and see who you prefer/whose timetable fits around your work/has the shortest walk from the tube.
+Maybe try a few teachers and see who you prefer/whose timetable fits around your work/has the shortest walk from work/home/the train station.

 I am a fan of people that are new to the mat joining in with everybody else rather than being sequestered into another studio with only other beginners and the teacher.
 Feeling the energy in room, seeing how others move on the mat has many benefits.
 It is usual for the teacher not to be stuck on their mat at the front but be moving around the room getting hands on assisting people to stay safe and feel more.
 Pop yourself somewhere other than the front row so you can see more.

-Trust me nobody else is the room is being critical of what you are doing.
+Trust me when I say nobody else is the room is being critical of what you are doing.
 They are all too busy thinking of their own practice.
 I will say that again.
 Trust me nobody else is the room is being critical of what you are doing.